pulumi/pulumi-hugo/themes/default/content/blog/changes-to-import/index.md

 We've never really explained how the import system works before, which has lead to a lot of confusion from users when they encountered errors with it.
 Given the changes we're making here we felt it a good time to give a more detailed write up of how the engine works to try and help users understand why their import results are the way they are.

-This section is technically detailed and requires some understanding of the Pulumi architecture, but is not necessary to understand to be able to use the import system.
+This section requires some understanding of the Pulumi architecture, but that understanding is not necessary to be able to use `pulumi import`.

 ### The importance of `Provider.Read`